 However, this definition does not include any candidate for a political party executive committee.

-- County Commission candidates for districts 1-5 must reside in the district for which they are qualifying at the time of being elected to office;
+County Commission candidates for Districts 1-5 must reside in the district for which they are qualifying at the time of being elected to office;

-- School Board candidates must reside in the district for which they are qualifying at the time of qualifying;
+School Board candidates must reside in the district for which they are qualifying at the time of qualifying;

-- If required, one’s current position or office must be resigned under the “resigned to run” law [99.012(3), Florida Statutes].
+If required, one’s current position or office must be resigned under the “resigned to run” law (Section 99.012(3), F. S.).

 Who can be a Candidate?

-- Anyone meeting residency and registration requirements in accordance with Florida Statutes
+- Anyone meeting residency and registration requirements in accordance with Florida Statutes.

-When do I announce my candidacy?
+When do I Announce my Candidacy?